People are different. What works for one person may not work for the next.

 Just like before, you can eat meat, fish, eggs, fruits, full-fat dairy products, vegetables, nuts and seeds.

 But now you can add healthy carbs into the mix:

 - Whole grains: Rice, oats, quinoa, etc.

 - Fruits: Bananas, apples, oranges, pears, berries, etc.

 - Vegetables: Broccoli, cauliflower, carrots, etc.

-They're out of the question on a low-carb diet and probably a bad choice for those who are very carb sensitive, but other than that they’re pretty much a perfect food.
-Highly nutritious and very satiating.
+Though potatoes are out of the question on a low-carb diet and likely a bad choice for those who are carb sensitive, they’re otherwise an excellent, highly nutritious and very filling food.

 Simply avoid deep-fried potato products like french fries and chips.

 There are plenty of whole carb sources to choose from, including potatoes, oats, apples, oranges, berries, broccoli and carrots.